 A distinct page or view in the product interface that users interact with.

 A screen is a single addressable view in a product: a route a user can reach, with a purpose, an audience, and a place in the navigation.
 It is the durable unit of an interface, the thing that survives from design into shipped code, where a wireframeWireframeExperience DesignA low-fidelity structural layoutView reference → or a mockup is only a proposal for it.
-The discipline's quiet trap is treating screens as the whole of design, drawing them one by one with no journey to connect them.

 The screen as a design unit grew with the graphical user interface.
 Once Xerox PARC and then the Macintosh established windowed, page-like interfaces, designers worked in terms of discrete views a user moved between, and the practice of designing screen by screen became the default.
 The web reinforced it: a site was a set of pages, each with a URL, and the page-as-unit assumptionAssumptionStrategyA belief taken as true that underpins a strategyView reference → carried straight into early app design.